-On the other hand, once a man is established as the father, he may be held liable for child support for years, even if a DNA test later proves he is not the biological dad, and even if he has no right of visitation!
-Don’t take signing an acknowledgement of paternity lightly, because you can be sure that the Texas court system won’t either.
+On the other hand, once a man is established as the father, he may be held liable for child support for years, even if a DNA test later proves he is not the biological dad, and even if he has no right to visitation!
+Don’t take signing an acknowledgment of paternity lightly, because you can be sure that the Texas court system won’t either.

-If both parents won’t sign Acknowledgment of Paternity
+If both parents don’t sign the Acknowledgment of Paternity

-There are many reasons why parents might not sign the acknowledgement, often leaving the other with a desire for closure and the child with a need for a father and paternal support.
+There are many reasons why parents might not sign the acknowledgment, often leaving the other with a desire for closure and the child with a need for a father and paternal support.
 In some cases, the mom isn’t sure who the real father is; in other cases, the father has doubts.
-Regardless, the appropriate course of action in this case is to get a legal paternity test.
-If both parties don’t agree to this, lawyers should be consulted; it is possible to get a Texas court to order the parties to get tested.
-Health Street has DNA & Drug Testing Locations in Texas
+Regardless, in this case, the appropriate course of action is to get a paternity test.
+If both parties don’t agree, lawyers should be consulted; it is possible to get a Texas court to order the parties to get tested.

 Legal DNA Testing to Establish Paternity